Your Favorite Weapon: Music and lyrics

-Your Favorite Weapon was produced by Mike Sapone, a friend of the band.
-The whole album was re-recorded when the original recording was lost on a computer's hard drive.
-All of the songs on the band's demo were re-recorded for the album.
-The band later admitted that they did not like the overall sound of Jude Law and a Semester Abroad, even with it being the Bands most popular track on the album.

 Release

 Original release and touring

 Your Favorite Weapon was released through Triple Crown on October 9, 2001.
 Between late October and late November, Brand New toured the U.S. with support from The Reunion Show.
 In January and February 2002, they toured the U.S. with support from Further Seems Forever, Recover and Hot Rod Circuit.
 The band then went on a spring tour in May and early June with Finch, The Starting Line and Autopilot Off.
 The band went on a short tour with Dashboard Confessional in early June.
 In June, the band was supported by Thrice and Recover.
 In late June, Iodine Recordings released Your Favorite Weapon on vinyl along with an extra track, "...My Nine Rides Shotgun".
 A music video for "Jude Law and a Semester Abroad" was released through Much Music in July.
 It was filmed at Skate and Surf Festival.
 The band went on a summer tour with Taking Back Sunday and Rufio.
 In September, it was announced the band had re-recorded "Jude Law and a Semester Abroad" for a potential release to radio.

 Brand New supported Face to Face for a week's worth of shows between late September and early October.
 The band then toured with The Movielife between mid October and early December, with support from The Reunion Show and Orange Island.
 In November, the band released the re-recorded version of "Jude Law and a Semester Abroad" on MP3.com.
 The album was released in the UK on March 10, 2003, through Eat Sleep.
 Also in March, the band went on a tour of the UK with Finch.
 Between late April and early May, the band toured the U.S. with support by A Static Lullaby and Orange Island.
 Hot Rod Circuit was originally announced to support the band, before being replaced by The Early November.
 The band ended the touring cycle with a show in New York to a crowd of 5,000 people.
 "Jude Law and a Semester Abroad" was released as a single in the UK on June 2.